uploadcare/safescript/readme.md

 </safescript>
 ```

-Actual HTML will transformed to this:
+And here is how your actual HTML will look like:

 ```html
 <script src="./node_modules/safescript/index.js"></script>